protontypes/open-sustainable-technology/README.md

 - [UN/CEFACT CRM](https://github.com/uncefact/project-crm) - Critical raw materials traceability & transparency project.
 - [Doughnut Biotool](https://github.com/NFrancart/doughnut-biotool) - A tool to calculate a building project's impacts on biodiversity over the entire life cycle.
 - [saleos](https://github.com/Bonface-Osoro/saleos) - Sustainability Analytics for Low Earth Orbit Satellites.
-- [timex_lca](https://github.com/TimoDiepers/timex) - A python package for time-explicit Life Cycle Assessment that helps you assess the environmental impacts of products and processes over time.
+- [timex_lca](https://github.com/TimoDiepers/timex) - A Python package for time-explicit Life Cycle Assessment that helps you assess the environmental impacts of products and processes over time.
-- [pulpo](https://github.com/flechtenberg/pulpo) - A python-based optimization tool for life cycle assessment (LCA) that aims to import, optimize, solve, retrieve, save, and summarize LCA results.
+- [pulpo](https://github.com/flechtenberg/pulpo) - A Python-based optimization tool for life cycle assessment (LCA) that aims to import, optimize, solve, retrieve, save, and summarize LCA results.
 - [pathways](https://github.com/polca/pathways) - A Python package that characterizes the environmental impacts of products, sectors or transition scenarios over time using Life Cycle Assessment.
 - [LCA as Code](https://github.com/kleis-technology/lcaac) - A domain-specific language for life-cycle analysis experts.
 - [ecoinvent_interface](https://github.com/brightway-lca/ecoinvent_interface) - This is an unofficial and unsupported Python library to get ecoinvent data, a life cycle inventory database for fuels, energy, chemicals and plastics, batteries, building and construction, waste, agriculture, forestry and wood, pulp and paper, metals, and transport.